What is Basal Body Temperature?

 In a healthy menstrual cycle, basal body temperatures will cluster into two sections: The first clear distinction of lower temperatures (before ovulation), and the second clear distinction of higher temperatures (once ovulation is confirmed).

-Lower temperatures begin during menstruation.
-The number of days in this phase determines the length of our entire cycles, as it carries the most fluctuation in response to stress, alcohol, sleep change, etc. How interesting is that?
+Lower temperatures (typically ranging from 97.0-97.7 F/ 36.11-36.50 C) begin during the onset of the follicular phase, on cycle day 1 (menstruation), and end at the day of ovulation.
+The number of days in this phase determines the length of our entire cycles, as it carries the most fluctuation in response to stress, alcohol, sleep alterations, travel, etc.

-Find a caring instructor to learn the rules of the basal body temperature method.
+Find a caring fertility awareness instructor to learn the rules of the basal body temperature method.

 How Much Does a BBT Cost?

-They range from $9 - $40.
-Choose from a list of charting favorites, here.
+Basal body thermometers range from $9 – $40.
+Choose from a list of favorites here.

 What Are The Side Effects?